s-daehling/fyne-charts/README.md

 ```

 The method `AddScatterSeries` takes the name of the series, the data to be visualized and the color to be used.
-It returns a `chart.NumericalScatterSeries` object, that can be used to manipulate the series, and an error (e.g. when a series with the same name already exists).
+It returns a `coord.NumericalScatterSeries` object, that can be used to manipulate the series, and an error (e.g. when a series with the same name already exists).

 The series object provides methods to add/delete data or to change the appearance of the series.
 The following example deletes all data points within the range of 10 < N < 15.